Skip to content

 1. Life events: It seems somewhat ridiculous to blame yourself for the effects of a tornado or a hurricane on your family’s life.
 Of course, that is not your fault.
 But the parental-blame game gets a whole bunch worse.
 As parents, we blame ourselves for literally everything that happens.
 We feel bad when our child is left out of a birthday party, thinking that we should have either helped our kid identify better friends, or taught better social skills.

 2. Developmental disabilities: As a psychologist, I have seen this more times than I can count.
 A mother of a child with autism or ADHD comes into my office completely mortified.
 Their child has done something highly inappropriate like disrobing in front of other kids, throwing a tantrum instead of coming to the rug at storytime, or making an obscene gesture at the lunch table.
 Parents, this is not your fault.
 Even the best parents in the world are going to struggle some when their child has a developmental disability or mental health disorder.
-Want to learn how to better parent a child with ADHD or autism?
-Sign up for a Cadey course taught by child psychologists in just two minutes a day.

 3. Developmental trauma & heartbreak: Research continues to show that most people, including our kids, have something called ‘developmental trauma.’
 This does not mean that you came from a bad home or that you are a bad parent.
 What it does mean is that when a child feels a sense of ongoing distress or threat to the self, unhealthy coping patterns may emerge.
 As you well know, people can be resilient in amazingly hard circumstances so no trauma is a life sentence to misery.
 However, as a parent, it is helpful to be aware of these patterns and how they may show up in your household.
 Everyone may have negative experiences in childhood that can be the source of ongoing mental health challenges.
 As you read this article, think about your own experiences as a child and ask yourself if you might have some of these patterns of your own.
 If you do, that’s okay.
 The key is learning how to identify what is happening and begin to learn new coping strategies and ways to connect with others.